 - Brussels sprouts

 If you live in an area still hosting a farmers market, go there to pick up some locally grown produce for Thanksgiving dinner.
-Not only do your purchases help support local farmers, you might also find a beautiful bouquet or fall decorations for your table.
+Not only do your purchases help support local farmers, but you might also find a beautiful bouquet or fall decorations for your centerpiece.

 Asking each of your guests to bring a dish to share spreads the cost among everyone.
 It also means less work for you and allows people to share a recipe they love with others.

 Come up with some potluck dinner ideas or appetizer recipes that work well with the menu you’re planning.
 Having some recipes planned can help friends or family members who aren’t sure what to bring.